IlanCosman/tide/README.md

 # Configuration

-Note that all lean variables, unless stated otherwise, begin with the string `lean_`.
-Thus, for brevity, variables in this section will be denoted as `example_variable` but will actually be `lean_example_variable`.
+Note that all tide variables, unless stated otherwise, begin with the string `tide_`.
+Thus, for brevity, variables in this section will be denoted as `example_variable` but will actually be `tide_example_variable`.

 ## Colors